pesto-students/p1-yogesh-kataria-ShashankSuresh/Week-1/README.md

 This Is first week Assigment

-You can find technical assignment in Assignment folder
+You can find browser working assignment and cattyboard design in Assignment folder

-In Product folder you can find product mindset assignment
+In Product folder you can find product mindset and design thinking assignment